-The frequency offset of the detected signal around the frequency of 406.025000 MHz.
+This value is an estimate of the frequency offset of the computed transmission frequency of the detected signal from the frequency of 406.025000 MHz.

+The transmission frequency is calculated as part of the location processing in a LEOLUT and a MEOLUT.
 For GEOSAR alerts bias is given for the last detected burst.